nakagami/pyfirebirdsql/sphinx/Python-DB-API-2.0.rst

    will only move the associated cursor forward by one row.
 .. [#f7] The `rowcount` attribute may be coded in a way that updates its value dynamically.
-This can be useful for databases that return useable rowcount values only after the first call to a `.fetchXXX()` method.
+This can be useful for databases that return usable rowcount values only after the first call to a `.fetchXXX()` method.